dirigiblelabs/curriculum-2018/SabihaDjurina/documentsperspective.md

 ![Documents Perspective](img1.JPG)

+## Views
+---
+At the moment the Documents perspective consists of only one view, which is also called Documents.

 ### Options
 ---

 ![Search](searchfolder.JPG)

-In the "Search in folder" field you can type in the folder`s name to find it.
+In the "Search in folder" field you can type in the folder's name to find it.
-There is a "Clear" button that clears the searched folder`s names.
+There is a "Clear" button that clears the searched folder's names.
 If the folder exists then it is shown and you can select it to view the folder files.
 ---
 The next field shows the current folder and gives the opportunity to go back in the folder/s that are higher in the hierarchy.